 EMPLOYEE BENEFITS

 Determination of eligibility: CHHC will do a 12 month look back for all staff that are not “full-time salaried” to check eligibility status for below mentioned benefits.
-The look backs will be twice a year as determined by administrator and insurance broker *Full time salaried employees automatically qualify for all benefits60-day. (rev. 10/11/19)
+The look backs will be twice a year as determined by administrator and insurance broker *Full time salaried employees automatically qualify for all benefits and may enroll the 1st day of the month following a 60-day waiting period. (rev. 10/11/19)

 FLEXIBLE COMPENSATION PLAN: Qualifying employees may choose among certain “tax free” benefits in lieu of taxable compensation.
 Employee must agree to compensation reduction by the total cost of the plan benefits selected with proper signed enrollment form.
 Employees must be at least 18 years of age and have worked 60 days to be eligible.
 These benefits are as follows: (Rev 11/10/14):